t-inamura/EmbodiedBrain/MirrorTherapy/AgentController/README.md

 MirrorTherapy

 ## Overview
- Rehabilitation project of phantom limb pain with Kinect V2, \as Visual Studio 2013 C++ project.
+ Rehabilitation project of phantom limb pain with Kinect V2, as C++ project.

 ## Description
  If you lost your limbs or arms, you might suffer from pain of them even they doesn't exist.